 The top 5 worst-hit states for education data breaches and records impacted

-If we take a look at the number of breaches by US states, we can see that California had the most by far, accounting for 239 of the 1,851 breaches (13 percent).
+If we take a look at the number of breaches by US states, we can see that New York had the most by far with 800 in total.
+However, this stems from the majority of schools impacted in the Illuminate Education breach (557 in New York) being based here.

 Some of these numbers are not too surprising.
-California, Texas, and New York are among the top ten biggest US states and have large numbers of students and educational institutions.
-Massachusetts, however, is the 16th largest state by population and number of students in education.
-But with 88 breaches in total, it has had over 13 percent more breaches than Florida and Illinois.
+California, Texas, and New York are among the top ten most populous US states and have large numbers of students and educational institutions.
+North Carolina, however, is the 9th largest state by overall population and number of students in education.
+But with 132 breaches in total, it has a significantly higher number of breaches than some of the other largest states, e.g. Florida where there have been 112 education data breaches.

-Predictably, California remains on the top spot for the number of records affected with over 2.9 million impacted in total.
-However, it is closely followed by Arizona where only slightly fewer people were affected–2.8 million in total.
-Both of these states’ record figures are around a million more than the other three states within the top five.
-Florida, Georgia, and Massachusetts have also seen around 1.8 million records impacted in educational data breaches since 2005.
+Predictably, California takes the top spot for the number of records affected with over 3.3 million impacted in total.
+However, it is closely followed by Arizona where only slightly fewer people were affected–2.9 million in total.

 Many of the breaches affecting K–12 schools impact an entire school district.
 It’s unclear how many schools within the district may have been impacted, however, so the breach figure remains “1.”
 Some community college systems also have this disambiguation issue.